ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Hybrid/Scaffolding_with_HiC_Juicer.md

 2. Genome
 3. The restriction enzyme used for your HiC data
 4. If you want to run hiccups(optional), you'll need a GPU node
 5. Depending on your genome size and amount of repetitive content, you may want to create a black list to prevent juicer from running forever on the dedup step.
 The blacklist will remove reads in these highly repetitive areas from the merged_sort.txt output from juicer.
-Essentially simple repeats are just evil for this step.

 # Software Dependencies
 Most of these are pretty common among HPC for bioinformatics.
 I was lucky and didnt have to install anything.